 Instead, it is difficult to extract meaningful data from valuation trends, except for pointing out that most acquisitions are under $ 10 million, apart for few acquisitions of retail (Profi Rom Food), eMag, and TotalSoft (IT services).
 EV/Revenue values are mostly just under 1x, revealing low valuations also in cases of healthy profits.

 As for funding, valuations also do not show a linear trend, and we have few data points of companies headquartered in Romania with valuation data available.
-Startup funding rounds tend to stay under $ 1 million, and valuations just over $ 5 million for a few years after market entry, except a few gems (e.g. Bitdefender, valued at $600 million at 17 years of operations).
-Funding rounds, however, are between 12.5% and 15% in most cases, at least for early-stages, and seem therefore in line with international standards (16 data points found overall).
+Startup funding rounds tend to stay under $ 1 million, and valuations just over $ 5 million for a few years after market entry, except for a few gems (e.g. Bitdefender, valued at $600 million at 17 years of operations).
+Stakes given away during funding rounds, however, are between 12.5% and 15% in most cases, at least for early-stages, and seem therefore in line with international standards (16 data points found overall).